Michelle Brown, PhD

 My work is rooted in a deep love of tropical rainforests and their inhabitants.
 I currently conduct my research in Kibale National Park in western Uganda but have also worked in Gunung Palung National Park in western Borneo, Kakamega Forest in Kenya, and several other sites.

 I'm from Chicago and graduated from Harvard University (A.B. in Cognitive Neuroscience in 2000) and Columbia University (Ph.D. in Evolutionary Primatology in 2011).
 I conducted an NSF-funded postdoctoral project (2011-2014) with ties to the University of New Mexico and began working at UCSB in 2015.
-I was on medical leave for cancer treatment throughout 2015-2016.
+However, I was on medical leave for cancer treatment throughout 2015-2016.
+I begin my new position at the University of Minnesota in the fall of 2023.

 Prior to pursuing an academic career, I worked as an intern at the Field Museum of Natural History in Chicago, project manager for the Gunung Palung Orangutan Project, and Papua Coordinator for the Indonesia & Melanesia Programs at Conservation International.